Buffalo High School (Minnesota)

-Buffalo High School is located in Buffalo, Minnesota, Minnesota, United States off the intersection of County Road 35 and Dague Avenue.
-There are three communities that contribute students: Buffalo, Minnesota, Hanover, Minnesota, and Montrose, Minnesota, which has helped BHS grow into a large school of 2,145 students starting in the 2022-23 school year, with a staff of approximately 400.
+Buffalo High School is located in Buffalo, Minnesota, United States off the intersection of County Road 35 and Dague Avenue.
+There are three communities that attend this school district 877: Buffalo, Hanover, and Montrose, Minnesota, which has helped BHS grow into a large school with 2,145 students in the 2022-23 school year, with a staff of approximately 400.

 History

 Like many other high schools in the area, Buffalo High School (BHS) has moved from building to building as enrollment figures have grown.
 Education in the Buffalo area started in what is now the local theater.
 As time went on, what is now the Discovery Elementary School became the high school.
 Enrollment again rose in the 1970s, and the school was moved to a new building off Highway 25.
 Suburbanization eventually impacted Buffalo, and in 1994 a referendum for a new school east of town was approved.
 It was not until 1997 that the new building opened.
 With the opening, the previous high school building became the Buffalo Community Middle School (BCMS).
 The former middle school building became Discovery Elementary, which also now houses the District 877 administration offices.